kcallow/EnigmASM/README.md

      - the plugboard's output is displayed.

 ## The implementation:
   All encryption elements are represented by the Rotor data structure, with the reflector and plugboard with a fixed rotation of 0.
 The program attempts to explain its workings clearly.
+It displays the reflector, rotors and plugboard.
+The rotors rotate as you type.
+A sequence of letters and arrows shows how the character is encrypted step by step through each element.

     Use reflector:    ZYXWVUTSRQPONMLKJIHGFEDCBA
     Left rotor:       HXLNFTGKDCMWBESOVPZJAYQUIR